lee-amber-alex/Fitness.Tracker/README.md

 ## Description

 Application that tracks daily workouts using MongoDB, Mongoose and Express.
+This app saves and retrieves data, providing a snapshot and aggregation of completed workouts within a seven-day period.
+Technologies used: Express, Mongoose, MongoDB, Mongo Atlas, Heroku.

 ## Table of Contents